litentry/heima/tee-worker/omni-executor/aa-contracts/aa-demo-app/README.md

 This application demonstrates:
 - **Account Abstraction (AA)**: Create smart contract wallets (OmniAccounts) that can be controlled by multiple signers
-- **Root Key Authorization**: Add authorized signers to control the smart account
+- **Multi-Signer Management**: Add and remove authorized signers to control the smart account
+- **ERC20 Token Support**: Fund accounts with both ETH and ERC20 tokens (USDC, USDT)
+- **Test Token Minting**: Mint test tokens for easy demonstration
 - **Non-Custodial Flow**: Users maintain full control of their accounts while enabling delegated operations
 - **ERC-4337 Integration**: Implements the ERC-4337 standard for account abstraction

+## Key Features

+- **Multi-Token Support**: Send and receive ETH, USDC, and USDT to your OmniAccount
+- **Signer Management**: View, add, and remove authorized signers through the UI
+- **Token Balance Display**: Monitor all token balances in real-time
+- **Test Token Faucet**: Mint test tokens directly from the UI
+- **Root Key Delegation**: Authorize multiple signers to control your smart account

 ## Prerequisites